Richard H. West

 - Sean Troiano

 We are always interested in working with the brightest and best students, whether undergraduates, master’s, doctoral, or post-doctoral researchers.
+Many projects require no programming experience, and many others require no chemistry background.
 Please get in touch if you are interested in joining us.